-A Waiting Game For Immigrants And Border Agents On 2 Sides Of The Border Wall
+A Waiting Game For Immigrants And Border Agents On Both Sides Of The Wall

 Santos Favian Gomez says he fled marauding gangs in Choluteca, Honduras.
 He has taken a job washing dishes for a humanitarian group, World Central Kitchen, that prepares hundreds of free meals for the migrants.

-"I'll remain in Tijuana," he says, "Because I hear if you cross into the United States they'll throw you in jail.
+"I'll remain in Tijuana," he says.
+"Because I hear if you cross into the United States, they'll throw you in jail.
 It's better to work here than be a prisoner over there."

 Favian Gomez, 41, says he traveled here alone.
-He'll save a little money to send home to his wife.
+He will save a little money to send home to his wife.
 He'll try to find a house so he can move out of the crowded shelter where he's staying.
 And he'll make his home in Tijuana, at least temporarily.

 "It's pretty here," he says, scrubbing beans from a pan, "and the people are nice."